-Recession, robots and rockets: Another roaring 20s for world markets?
+Recession, robots and rockets: another roaring 20s for world markets?

 A decade of rock-bottom interest rates didn't revive growth and inflation in developed nations, but they certainly inflated markets, as prices for bonds, equities and real estate show.

-The inequality they spawned have also triggered a widespread backlash against globalisation.
-The result is a de-globalising world, or as Morgan Stanley puts it, "slow-balisation".
+The inequality they spawned have also triggered a widespread backlash against globalization.
+The result is a de-globalizing world, or as Morgan Stanley puts it, "slow-balisation".

 The bank expects tech investments to outperform, in particular smaller internet firms in China, as protectionism hurts larger rivals.